 7. Listen for Room Tone and Ambient Noise

-Once you have found a location that is free from distractions, take a moment to carefully listen.
+Once you have found a location that is free from distractions, take a moment to listen carefully.
 Pay attention to the room tone and ambient noise.
-It's important to avoid shooting in overly noisy areas, unless the background sound fits the message of the piece.
+It's important to avoid shooting in overly noisy areas unless the background sound fits the message of the piece.
 In other words, if you’re shooting a piece on manufacturing, you probably won’t mind hearing the natural sound from that environment in the story.

 8. Consider the Lighting